 Breda was not the only city liberated by the men of the Armored Division.
 They advanced all the way to East Groningen via Germany, liberating several cities along the way.
 In Emmen and Made, monuments still stand in commemoration of the bravery of the Poles in their fight to liberate Holland.
 On 21 September 1944, the Polish 1st Independent Parachute Brigade under General Stanisław Sosabowski was dropped over Driel.
 Their orders?
-To support the British 1st Airborne Division north receive the message that the mission had been aborted and flew on.
-Even under heavy fire from German anti-aircraft guns, they managed to drop the Polish soldiers.
-To make matters even worse, the ferry to cross the Nederrijn near Driel had been destroyed.
-In the days that followed, a number of
+To support the British 1st Airborne Division north of the Rhine.